IFTDays 2020 will be held in Parkano, in the western part of Finland on 26th – 27th of September.

 Vaara-collectives artist duo Elsa Lankinen and Sara Saxholm

-Elsa Lankinen (left) is a theatre artist based in Kainuu.
+Elsa Lankinen (right) is a theatre artist based in Kainuu.
 In her works comes together ecological awareness, ritual art, performance, community theatre with human and non-human well-being and connection.
-Sara Saxholm (right) is a performing artist, singer, singing teacher, nature lover and a mother of three, living in Kajaani, Kainuu.
+Sara Saxholm (left) is a performing artist, singer, singing teacher, nature lover and a mother of three, living in Kajaani, Kainuu.
 She is interested in finding connections with all different layers in us and in or with our surroundings.
 Elsa and Sara are one of the founding members of Vaara-collective (eng. danger, forested hill, risk.), professional performing arts group based in Eastern Finland.
 Silent stories – immersive forest travel is their first artistic work together as an artist duo.
 Photographer: Jenni Tuikka / Ihana Photography

 Professor Bum-Jin Park have two PhD degrees of ‘ergonomics of forest work’ and ‘forest therapy’.
 He is interested in a relationship between human and forest environment.
 Park is researching to measurement and evaluation of therapeutic environment of forest and design of therapeutic environment of forest.